jjaxu/thedasbot/README.md

 # The "Do All Stuff" (DAS) Telegram Bot #

-The DAS bot is a webhook based telegram bot written in Python 3.7 deployed on AWS Lambda.
-It is capable of fetching jokes, fun facts, as well as as multiple choice trivia questions and fetch insights from Google Trends (As along as those APIs' remain functional).
+The DAS bot is a webhook-based Telegram bot that is written in Python 3.7 and deployed on AWS Lambda.
+It is capable of telling jokes, sharing fun facts, hosting trivia sessions, and fetching insights from Google Trends.

 ## Usage ##
 Interact with the bot **[@thedasbot](https://t.me/thedasbot)** on Telegram.
 It supports both private and group chats.